Strace

 strace is a diagnostic, debugging and instructional userspace utility for Linux.
 It is used to monitor and tamper with interactions between processes and the Linux kernel, which include system calls, signal deliveries, and changes of process state.
 The operation of strace is made possible by the kernel feature known as ptrace.

 Some Unix-like systems provide other diagnostic tools similar to strace, such as truss.

 History

-Strace was originally written for SunOS by Paul Kranenburg in 1991, according to its copyright notice, and published early in 1992, in the volume three of comp.sources.sun.
+Strace was originally written for SunOS by Paul Kranenburg in 1991, according to its copyright notice, and published early in 1992, in volume three of comp.sources.sun.
 The initial README file contained the following: